kleok/FLOODPY/README.md

 The installation notes below are tested only on Linux.
 Recommended minimum setup: Python 3.6, SNAP 8.0

 ### 1.1 Create python environment
-FLOMPY is written in Python3 and relies on several Python modules, check the files flompy_requirements.txt and flompy_conda_env.yml for details.
+FLOMPY is written in Python3 and relies on several Python modules, check the file [FLOMPY_0.2_env.yml](https://github.com/kleok/FLOMPY/blob/main/docs/FLOMPY_0.2_env.yml) for details.
 We recommend using conda to install the python environment and the prerequisite packages, because of the convenient management.

 ### 1.2 Install snap gpt including [Sentinel-1 toolbox](https://step.esa.int/main/download/snap-download/)